zavodil/near-api-server/README.md

 ## `/call`

-> _Performs a smart contract call that changes state._
+> _Performs a smart contract call that changes state and burns gas._

 **Method:** **`POST`**